dfoshidero/minitcp/README.md

 ## Open the Dev Container

 You need Docker running (Docker Engine on Linux, or Docker Desktop with WSL2).
-Open this folder in Cursor or VS Code with the Dev Containers extension.
+You can this folder in VS Code with the Dev Containers extension - or launch the Dev Container with docker and connect to it inside any IDE.

 If you use WSL, confirm Docker is reachable, then open the repo from WSL: